 Pro Bono Service in the Era of COVID-19

-As the COVID-19 pandemic swept across the country in 2020, legal issues surrounding the virus added to and exacerbated existing social justice issues.
+As the COVID-19 pandemic swept across the country in 2020, legal issues surrounding the virus added to existing social justice issues.
 The Legal Services Corporation, a national nonprofit that is a parent organization of LSA, received $50 million through the 2020 CARES Act stimulus package Congress passed in response to COVID-19.
 LSA received a portion of the CARES Act money, which it will use to fund the Fellowship’s first year.
 Currently, LSA supports six fellows and funds raised during the Justice, Fairness & Hope Awards virtual reception will help maintain funding for the Fellows’ program.